pactflow/docs.pactflow.io/website/docs/docs/on-premises/scim.md

 ### First

-Before running the SCIM API, you must have a correctly running PactFlow instance.
+Before running the SCIM API, you must have a correctly running PactFlow instance that is version 1.26.0 or later.
 Follow the [PactFlow On-Premises installation instructions](/docs/on-premises/installation/checklist).

 ### Then